shabesa/Automated-Attendance-System/README.md

 # Automated-Attendance-System

 This project uses python and image recognition to identify the faces of students from the images of the students.
 It verifies the entry using rfid tags and marks the attendance in a csv file which can be opened in Excel Software.
-The same file is mailed to the designated email id
+The same file is mailed to the designated email id.
+It can also plot the data into a graph for a given month

 ## Software